AnthonyReyes94/Capstone/README.md

 * Opt for players who have higher WS per Game and PER
 * Height of at least 6 feet and 6.5 inches and weigh at least 215 lbs
 * If your team is in a position for the first 3 picks, don’t trade down because those are where the players with the highest PERs can be found.
 However, if you don’t have one of those top 3 coveted picks, finding an efficient NBA prospect is more random than not.
-* Find players who have position versatility (F-G) who have the size to play near the rim as a Forward but also have ball-handling skills and hit shots from beyond the arc as a Guard.
+* Find players who have position versatility (F-G) who have the size to play near the rim as a Forward but also possess ball-handling skills and can hit shots from beyond the arc as a Guard.
 * College team doesn’t play much of a factor in NBA performance metrics